tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/iOS SDK/语音消息及转文本_intl_en.md

-This document describes how to access and debug the GME APIs for iOS.
+This document describes how to integrate with and debug the GME APIs for iOS.